-If you've ever been to an office supply store and purchased an ink cartridge, you may have noticed the page-yield on the side of the box.
-Page-yield simply means the estimated number of pages that a cartridge can be expected to print.
+If you've ever been to an office supply store and purchased an ink cartridge, did you notice the “page-yield” indicator on the side of the box?
+“Page-yield” simply means the estimated number of pages that a cartridge can be expected to print.

-What most people don't realize, though, is that page-yield is based on a 5% coverage ratio.
-This means that 5% of the page is covered in ink.
+What most people don't realize, though, is that page-yield is based on a 5% coverage ratio, meaning that 5% of the page is covered in ink.

 As you can see, 5% doesn't get you a whole lot of coverage.
 You can imagine your normal coverage being closer to 10% on average.

-We've found that page coverage is closer to 6% for our customers, but still, that's more than the 5% that's used to sell you on a cartridge.
-1% doesn't seem like much, but the chart below illustrates the difference it can make to your bottom line.
+Anecdotally speaking, we’ve determined that page coverage is closer to 6% for our customers, but still, that's more than the 5% that's used to sell you on a cartridge.
+1% doesn't seem like much, but the two charts below illustrate the difference it can make to your bottom line.

 |Total Monthly Cost